ansresearch/exposing-the-csi/README.md

 This repository contains the links to the dataset + ground-truth videos for our paper [Exposing the CSI: A systematic Investigation of CSI-based Wi-Fi Sensing Capabilities and Limitations](https://ieeexplore.ieee.org/document/10099368).

+The code used to process the dataset is available [here](https://github.com/ansresearch/SHARP).

 ## Main features

 The dataset contains CSI sequences collected in indoor environments while a target person performs different activities.
 The main features of the dataset are the following: